 Johnny: What do you think!

-[Just then, the news comes on and there is Johnny walking out of the hospital.
-Archie picks up the remote behind the bar and turns the sound on.]
+[Just then, the news comes on and there is Johnny walking out of the hospital.]

-The producers of One-on-One with Johnny MacDonald have already profusely apologized to Macdonald's assailant for any suffering the opinions expressed by the thoughtless host of One-on-One may have caused.
+The producers of One-on-One with Johnny MacDonald have already profusely apologized to MacDonald's assailant for any suffering the opinions expressed by the unusually thoughtless host of One-on-One may have caused.

 The police, while praising Johnny MacDonald's aggressor for relieving his distress without actually killing Mr. MacDonald, would like to remind viewers that the law now provides harsh penalties for those who would deliberately or even inadvertently cause a believer to experience a traumatic religious episode.

-If it’s not too much trouble, if you are experiencing dogmatic distress because of something somebody said or wrote about your religion, please call the police and let the law deal with the cause of so much pain and discomfort.
+If it’s not too much trouble, if you are experiencing dogmatic distress because of something said or written about your religion, please call the police and let the law deal with the cause of so much pain and discomfort.

-Archie: I will never get use to people reading the news with their face covered.
+Archie: Hey Google, sound off.
+I will never get used to someone reading the news with their face covered.

-Johnny: The trailblazer who ushered in the era of in-your-face marketing of your extremist point of view as anchor of a mainstream media newscast in North America was a Canadian woman.
-In an interview following her performance on Toronto CityNews in 2016 she gushed: “It feels really amazing to be the first hijabi (sic) reporter in Canada, but I certainly hope I’m not the last."
-And she wasn't, and the hijab gave way to the niqab, the face covering veil, and so it goes.
+Johnny: The trailblazer who ushered in the era of in-your-face marketing of your extremist point of view, as an anchor of a mainstream media newscast in North America, was a Canadian woman.
+In an interview following her performance on Toronto CityNews in 2016, she gushed: “It feels really amazing to be the first hijabi (sic) reporter in Canada, but I certainly hope I’m not the last."
+And she wasn't, and the hijab gave way to the niqab, the face-covering veil, and so it goes.

-Johnny: You can usually gage the depth of a believing woman's faith by how much of her neck, face and hair she leaves uncovered.
-A woman who covers it all, except for her eyes of course, is an extremist in every sense of the word; a religious extremist but an extremist nonetheless.
+Johnny: You can usually gauge the depth of a believing woman's faith by how much of her neck, face and hair she leaves uncovered.
+A woman who covers it all, except for her eyes, is an extremist in every sense of the word; a religious extremist, but an extremist nonetheless.
 Such women will normally be accompanied by a male guardian in public who will tell you where to go.
 Better to trust your GPS.

 Archie: How did we go from fighting extremists to giving them the keys to the place?